badlydrawnletters/emojifier-docs/safety/reporting.md

 * Then click "Submit Request"
 * That's all, be sure to check your email for an update in case we need more information!

-?> Our team takes action within 24 hours of every report, we can only take action on issues that occur while using our bot.
+?> Our team takes action within 24 hours of every report and we can only take action on issues that occur while using our bot.

 ![safety](../images/safety.png)